uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 ](https://user-images.githubusercontent.com/112449929/205139444-7675a88c-fd70-4d88-b84c-4310f9156efc.png "Tall image"){#fig:tall-image height=4in}

-### Discussions
+### Discussions {.page_break_before}
 <div style="text-align: justify">As mentioned, the data is classified into three (3) different labels/classes.
 However, the amount of data samples for the three classes is not the same.
 For example, class 3 represents only about 7.5% of the entire dataset, while class 1 is approximately 50%.
-Table 3 provides a accuracy/performance based summary of the effectiveness of each of the studied predicitve models.The accuracy of predictive models is linked to the sample size of each class.
+Table 3 provides an accuracy-based summary of the effectiveness of each of the studied predictive models.
+The accuracy of predictive models is linked to the sample size of each class.
 An imbalanced dataset may cause predictive models to be biased towards learning more about the dominant classes causing higher accuracy of prediction of these classes.
-Moreover further improvement in CNN model by optimizing the model parameters and layers is required.
-Regresion model showed the lowest accuracy from the predictiv Decision Tree and Random Forest models provided relatively high accuracy levels on training data (above 75%), 1-D CNN model provided the highest accuracy on unseen data with 52%.</div>
+Moreover, further improvement in CNN model by optimizing the model parameters and layers is required.
+The regression model’s accuracy showed the lowest accuracy.
+Decision Tree and Random Forest models provided relatively high accuracy levels on training data (above 75%), 1-D CNN model provided the highest accuracy on unseen data with 52%.</div>

 <div style="text-align: center">**Table 3.
 Summary of results of predictive modeling**</div>
 | Models | Training data | Accuracy On Training data | Accuracy On Unseen data |